Swimming at the 2008 Summer Olympics – Men's 100 metre freestyle: Summary

 Alain Bernard stormed home on the final lap to claim France's first ever gold medal in the event with a time of 47.21.
 Australia's world record holder Eamon Sullivan enjoyed a great start in the first 50 metres, but ended up with a silver in 47.32, just 0.11 of a second behind Bernard.
 U.S. swimmer Jason Lezak and Brazil's César Cielo tied for the bronze medal in a matching time of 47.67.

 Two-time defending champion Pieter van den Hoogenband finished the race in fifth place at 47.75.
 Although he missed an opportunity to attain a third straight triumph in the same event, Van den Hoogenband became the first ever swimmer to reach the final at his fourth Olympics.
 Four months later, he announced his retirement from the sport, ending an Olympic career with a total of seven medals, including three golds.

 Van den Hoogenband was followed in sixth by South Africa's Lyndon Ferns (48.04), and in seventh by Sullivan's teammate Matt Targett (48.20).
 After missing out the semifinals in Athens four years earlier, Sweden's Stefan Nystrand rounded out the finale to eighth place in 48.33.

 Earlier in the semifinals, Bernard and Sullivan exchanged world-record performances to set up a battle race for the final.
 Swimming in the first heat, Bernard delivered a time of 47.20 to erase a 0.04-second standard set by Sullivan during his lead-off leg in the 4 × 100 m freestyle relay.
 A few minutes later, Sullivan had taken back the record in the second semifinal at 47.05.
+In addition, 2007 World Champions Brent Hayden and Filippo Magnini failed to advance to the final, despite swimming times faster than their World Championship-winning time.